• Course Delivery

 • Hospital and health organization administration, nursing home administrator

-• Nonprofit health agency positions
+• Non-profit health agency positions

 • Healthcare consultant